Tips for incorporating organic pest management into your Growing Dome Greenhouse routine.

 Soil Health For Pest Management

 Another way to guarantee proper pest mitigation in your Growing Dome is to care for the health of your soil.
 There is a strong correlation between soil health and plant immunity.
 If your plants have a weak immune system you may notice pests such as Scale begin to attack the stems and undersides of leaves.
-Understanding Soil Composition as well as knowing how to Amend Your Soil are quite honestly the best Scale management available.
+Understanding soil composition as well as knowing how to amend your soil are quite honestly the best Scale management tools available.
 However, if you’re still seeing large outbreaks of Scale on your plants, the best way to manage this is to take a cotton swab and wipe the Scale off with hydrogen peroxide.
 Furthermore, too much Nitrogen or too little Magnesium and Phosphorus in the soil are believed to contribute to whitefly infestations.

 Homemade & Organic Pest Management Solutions